Fashion Retail Management

 Fashion Business · Master's

 Fashion Marketing & Merchandising presents the figure of the Marketing Manager.
 This person understands fashion product and how to sell it, as well as how to achieve non-competition in a scenario where superabundance and market saturation has radically changed consumer attitudes.

 The curriculum includes: a study of contemporary fashion including fashion systems, trade fairs, designers, and brands; the study of working with fabrics, knitwear and leather products; design concepts; 3D techniques and product development; fashion merchandising and collection planning, and line and product industrialisation; the study of consumer behaviour, market appeal and competition analysis.

-Participation in this course is an excellent initial stage of preparation in the fashion business, a course of study that may continue with the 4-year undergraduate degree in Fashion Marketing Management or with the 9-month master’s degree in International Fashion Business or Fashion Retail Management.
+Participation in this course is an excellent initial stage of preparation in the fashion business, a course of study that may continue with the 4-year undergraduate program in Fashion Marketing Management or with the 9-month master’s programs in International Fashion Business or Fashion Retail Management.